 Fermented Coenzyme Q10 is a fat-soluble substance and therefore is absorbed like any other fat in our diet.
 In the small intestine, secretions from the pancreas and bile facilitate emulsification and micelle formation that are required for the absorption of fats along the small intestine.
 Once CoQ10 is taken up by the intestinal mucosal cells, it is transported via the lymphatic system as part of the chylomicrons and eventually taken up by the liver for repackaging into lipoprotein particles and re-released into the circulation.

 The primary function of CoQ10 in our body is in cellular energy production.
 It is a critical component of mitochondria that are present in practically every cell in our body.
 It is in the Mitochondria that biological energy called ATP (adenosine triphosphate) is produced.
-CoQ10 is also a potent antioxidant and it helps protect the tissues and the cellular components in the body from free radical damage.
+CoQ10 is also a potent antioxidant and it helps protect the tissues and the cellular components in the body from free radical damage, and is vital for individuals taking statins.

 Recommended Dose: Adult (19 years & over) Take one softgel 1- 2 times per day with meals.